swiftlang/swift-evolution/proposals/0329-clock-instant-date-duration.md

   * Proposal reorganization
   * Added `DurationProtocol` and per instant interval association
   * Rename Monotonic and Uptime clocks to Continuous and Suspending to avoid platform ambiguity and perhaps add more clarity of uses.
+* **v2.1**
+  * Refined `DurationProtocol` to only use `Int` instead of `BinaryInteger` for arithmetic.
+  * Added some additional alternatives considered for `DurationProtocol` and naming associated with it.
+  * Renamed the associated type on `InstantProtocol` to be `Duration`.
+  * Added back in task based sleep methods.
+Added a shorthand for sleeping tasks given a Duration.

 ## Introduction